othman853/reading-list/README.md

 - Research topics:
   - Title: Short description about the topic

-### MVP 2: Expand supported resources
+### MVP 2: Expand supported resources and operations
 - Reading resources:
+  - Save a new resource
   - Timestamp
-  - Read: did I read it already?
+  - Is Read: did I read it already?
 - Research topics:
+  - Save a new research topic
   - Sources: A list of harvested resources
   - Is it really important?: A flag to decide whether I should proceed researching about this topic or not
 - Videos